ajwu100/javascript-challenge/README.md

 # javascript-challenge

-UNC Data Analytics Bootcamp
+Javascript HW 14 - UNC Data Analytics Bootcamp (Ai-Jiuan Wu )
-By Ai-Jiuan Wu

 Two folders are in this repository.
 They include 'UFO-level-1' and 'UFO-level-2'.